MJSindhu7/FoodFacts/README.md

 ## Overview
 ### Description
-Allows users to find nutritional information of food items by taking their photograph.
+Allows users to find nutritional information of food items by taking a photograph.

 ### App Evaluation
 - **Category:** Health